-If you had asked lawyers a century ago if there existed the slightest of possibilities that a machine would supplant them.
-The answer you would have got would definitely have been a resounding “no!”
-Back then, the probability of a machine with the ability to do what lawyers do seemed relatively non-existent.
+If you had asked lawyers a century ago if there was the slightest of possibilities that a machine would supplant them, the answer you would have got would have been a resounding “no!”

 So too, there are now “Robot Attorneys” so-called which users can command to do certain things that lawyers would ordinarily do.
 Or you haven’t heard of the Robot lawyer called “ROSS”?
 Let me put you in the picture then.